CNES/lenapy/paper.md

 While `gsw-xarray` is more complete than our GSW wrapper in `Lenapy`, our library propose complementary geodetic tools for spatial and spherical harmonics operations.

-To our knowledge, no existing Python library offers a coherent suite of oceanographic and geophysical operations (detailed below) within a unified, xarray-native framework supporting both scalability (via Dask [@Dask_2016]) and labeled, multidimensional arrays.
+To our knowledge, no other existing Python library offers a coherent suite of oceanographic and geophysical operations (detailed below) within a unified, xarray-native framework supporting both scalability (via Dask [@Dask_2016]) and labeled, multidimensional arrays.
 Moreover, critical geospatial utilities (such as surface-aware averaging, weighted statistics, spherical distance computation, and climatology fitting) remain fragmented across ecosystems or require custom implementations.

 `Lenapy` addresses this gap by providing a modular Python package built on xarray and Dask, exposing accessors (.lngeo, .lnharmo, .lnocean, .lntime) for direct and simple application of domain-specific methods to xarray.Dataset or xarray.DataArray objects.